StochasticBiology/heteroplasmy-analysis/README.md

 The documentation is currently incomplete but we are working on it; please contact us if you have any questions!

 The code relies on the `kimura` package https://github.com/lbozhilova/kimura for the numerical calculation of various quantities related to the Kimura distribution.
-A preprint describing the scientific context is now online here https://www.biorxiv.org/content/10.1101/2022.09.06.506828v1
+A preprint describing the scientific context is now online here https://www.biorxiv.org/content/10.1101/2022.09.06.506828v1 .
+The scripts `kimura-issues-package.R` and `kimura-plots-package.R` respectively demonstrate the scientific and statistical issues outlined there, and produce the plots used in that report.
+As of February 2023 these have been updated to address peer reviewer comments on the manuscript.

 Test case
 ------